Contentify/Contentify/daux/docs/Development/06_Differences_To_Laravel.md

-When working with Contentify there are some differences - most of them being enhancments - to vanilla Laravel.
+When working with Contentify there are some differences - most of them being enhancements - to vanilla Laravel.

 ## Ardent